Model Combination in Risk Sharing under Ambiguity

 From this expression, without further assumptions, it is difficult to ascertain the existence of an optimal safety loading $\eta$.
-In the next subsection, we show that if there is only one base model, then a unique optimal $\eta$ exists and is explicit.
+In the next subsection, we show that if there is only one reference model, then a unique optimal $\eta$ exists and is explicit.
 In the general setting, given a fixed set of parameters, we can search for the optimal $\eta$ numerically.
-An example is given at the end of \cref{sec:data}.
+An example is given at the end of \zcref{sec:data}.